 OUR MISSION

-At the Gwizhii Institute of Learning, we believe in empowering people to navigate conflict with care.
-We partner with individuals, organizations, and communities to co-create customized workshops, trainings, and policy frameworks rooted in trauma-informed practices, dispute resolution, and Indigenous reconciliation.
+At the Gwizhii Institute of Learning, we believe in empowering people to navigate sensitive issues with the highest level of care.
+We partner with individuals, organizations, and communities to co-create customized workshops, trainings, and policy frameworks rooted in trauma-informed practices, culturally-informed practices, and psychological safety.

 Our work is designed to create safe, empowering spaces for learning, healing, and reconciliation.
-We invite participants into transformative experiences that honor the dignity, humanity, and stories of all people.
+We invite participants into transformative experiences that honor the safety, dignity, and belonging of all.

 Birth of Gwizhii Institute